difusal/CGRA-FEUP/README.md

 CGRA-FEUP
 =========

 A repository to host CGRA projects.

-Working on: refactoring
+Working on: refactoring.

 Refactored Code:
 - [x] LightingScene